-Each student is expected to attend seven convocations each term except during their term of graduation.
-Every student should become familiar with the convocation rules which are published each academic year in the Student Handbook and Calendar and on this website.
-Starred events in the convocation schedule—often music or drama—usually last longer than one hour.
+Each student is expected to attend 7 Convocations each term except during their term of graduation.
+Every student should become familiar with the Convocation rules which are published each academic year in the Student Handbook and Calendar.
+Some events in the Convocation schedule—often music or drama—usually last longer than 1 hour and 15 minutes.
 Students should not attend these longer events to receive credit if they cannot stay the full time.
-The convocation events are presented in Phelps Stokes Auditorium unless otherwise indicated, or announced beforehand.
-As events are subject to cancellation, please refer to the announcement boards in the Alumni Building, the College Post Office, or the College website for confirmation, or notice of change.
+The Convocation events are presented in Phelps Stokes Auditorium unless otherwise indicated, or announced beforehand.
+As events are subject to cancellation, please refer to emails sent with a notice of change.

 Convocations are designed as a supplement to the curriculum, augmenting general education in regular classes, bringing ideas of wide interest to all students, regardless of their focus of studies, and bringing contemporary issues and personalities into the curriculum.
-The breadth of convocations offered during a student’s academic career at Berea College provides a sampling of thoughts and personalities from the wide spectrum of academic fields and the performing arts.
+The breadth of Convocations offered during a student’s academic career at Berea College provides a sampling of thoughts and personalities from a wide spectrum of academic fields and the performing arts.
 By the very nature of intellectual inquiry, some speakers will present perspectives on complex issues that not every member of the community will agree with, nor does the College endorse the views of Convocation speakers.
 Respect and serious attention are expected and respectful responses are permitted and even encouraged in the Q&A period following the speaker’s address.

 Since its inception, Berea College Convocations has made lectures and the performing arts available without charge both to Berea College students and to the public.
-Persons wishing to contribute to the endowment fund for convocations are invited to contact the Development Office, C.P.O.
-2216, Berea College KY 40404-2216.
-(859-985-3005).
+Persons wishing to contribute to the endowment fund for Convocations are invited to contact the Development Office, CPO 2216, Berea College KY 40404-2216.
+(Ph.
+859-985-3005).